openvinotoolkit/openvino/docs/install_guides/deployment-manager-tool.md

 ## Create Deployment Package Using Deployment Manager

-There are two ways to create a deployment package that includes inference-related components of the OpenVINO™ toolkit: <br>
-You can run the Deployment Manager tool in either Interactive or Standard CLI mode.
+There are two ways to create a deployment package that includes inference-related components of the OpenVINO™ toolkit: you can run the Deployment Manager tool in either interactive or standard CLI mode.

 ### Run Interactive Mode
 <details>